mkiki254/alx-low_level_programming/0x01-variables_if_else_while/README.md

-Task 8: The program prints all the numbers of base 16 in lowercase Task 9: The program prints number 1 to 9 separated by commas and spaces Task 10: The program prints all possible different combinations of two digits
+Task 8: The program prints all the numbers of base 16 in lowercase Task 9: The program prints number 1 to 9 separated by commas and spaces Task 10: The program prints all possible different combinations of two digits Task 11: The program prints all possible different combinations of three digits